damongolding/immich-kiosk-docs/src/content/docs/error.md

 title: Report an error
 ---

-Spotted a error in the documentation?
+If you spot an error in the documentation, you have a few options:

-You can raise an issue on the main [Github Page](https://github.com/damongolding/immich-kiosk/issues/new?template=bug_report.md), click the "Edit page" link at the bottom of each page or head over to the [documentation repo](https://github.com/damongolding/immich-kiosk-docs) and create a pull request.
+- Click the **"Edit page"** link at the bottom of any page to suggest a change directly.
+- Visit the [documentation repository](https://github.com/damongolding/immich-kiosk-docs) to create a pull request.
+- Or, report the issue on the Immich Kiosk [GitHub Issues page](https://github.com/damongolding/immich-kiosk/issues/new?template=bug_report.md).

+Thank you for helping us improve the docs!